oasisprotocol/oasis-sdk/client-sdk/ts-web/ext-utils/docs/getting-started.md

 **Trying your own extension.**
 Integrate a similar "web accessible resource" page into your extension and implement the extension side of the signer interface.
-To try it out with the sample DApp page, do the following:
+To try it out with the sample dApp page, do the following:

 1. Get your extension ID from [chrome://extensions](chrome://extensions), e.g.
    `joglombbipnjdfbkimehokiomlbhcobn` here: